Forgot Password

 8. Why is Mount Everest’s location important for trekkers?

 The location of Mount Everest plays a major role in shaping the trekking experience.
 It determines the route you take, the weather conditions you face, and the cultural environment you encounter.
-For example, trekking from Nepal offers a mix of natural beauty and cultural immersion, while the Tibetan side provides a more remote and isolated journey.
+For example, trekking in Nepal offers a mix of natural beauty and cultural immersion, while the Tibetan side provides a more remote and isolated journey.

-10. What mountain range is Mount Everest in?
+9. What mountain range is Mount Everest in?

-11. How high is Mount Everest?
+10. How high is Mount Everest?

-Mount Everest stands at a height of 8,848.86 meters (29,031.7 feet) above sea level, making it the tallest mountain on Earth.
-Its extreme altitude is one of the main reasons why climbing Everest is so challenging.
+Mount Everest stands at a height of 8,848.86 meters (29,031.7 feet) above sea level, making it the highest peak on Earth.

-13. How long does it take to reach Everest Base Camp?
+11. How long does it take to reach Everest Base Camp?

 14. What is the best time to visit Mount Everest?